 Almost unknown in Ireland and seen as an American creation.
 The local version is bacon and cabbage and not all that popular either.

 Usually sung by drunks and romantic Americans but locals will cover their ears.

 Ask for complicated directions:

 That will backfire on you as the Irish will over explain making you confused and still lost.
 Keep it as simple as possible.

 Get into arguments about American politics:

 Most Irish – like most Europeans – are more sympathetic to Democrats.
-So if you love George Bush and Ronnie Reagan it’ll be best to keep your thoughts to yourself.
+So if you love George Bush, Ronnie Reagan and President Donald Trump it’ll be best to keep your thoughts to yourself.

 Limit your travels to Killarney and "Quiet Man" trail:

 It's a big island!
 Get out there and explore!
 The Irish will want you to see the modern Ireland, especially Dublin.

 Irish in Ireland think they have a lock on that and you are American Irish.
 Yes, we know, but it’s complicated.